 of an investigation into the NPCA termed, “A Call For Accountability at the Niagara Peninsula Conservation Authority” (full 25 MB document here

 ).
 One of its most important exposes in the investigation comes, supposedly, from the Minutes of the NPCA board.
 They reveal that a then-NPCA board member representing the City of Hamilton, Carmen D’ Angelo, at the November 20, 2013, board meeting, was granted a “HR Restructuring project as per the NPCA Strategic Plan.”
 For this purpose, Mr. D’ Angelo received, according to “A Call”, an “untendered, unsolicited contract” for his company, DPM Consulting, for $41,000.

 In addition to the lack of tendering regarding the implementation of the Strategic Plan is the staff firings it generated.
 According to the “A Call” investigation, nineteen people have been fired from the NPCA since December 2013.
 This was not done as a downsizing effort since in overall terms, staff numbers have increased from 55 to 57.

 The resistance to the Brady report by Niagara politicians and the firings of public servants who have attempted to implement its recommendations is disturbing.
 However, the counter-resistance of those who have worked in Niagara so far with success to keep development out of the Irish Grove Forest, its surrounding Greenbelt, and the Thundering Waters Forest is, I believe, heroic.

-The lands is traditional territory of Iroquois (Haudenosaunee) and Ojibwa (Anishinaabe) peoples.
+The forests are in traditional territory of Iroquois (Haudenosaunee) and Ojibwa (Anishinaabe) peoples.
 Treaties there include the Nanfan Treaty of 1701 (British crown and Iroquois), and the Treaties of Niagara of 1764 and 1784.
-There are ongoing land claims talks in the region.